My Early Recovery Tips

 Speaking of decision-fatigue, I avoided grocery stores for the first month.
 I ordered all our groceries online so I didn’t have to be face to face with the foods I had just detoxed from.

 What I ate: I ate ENOUGH.
 Now is not the time to restrict calories.
 We have to tell our bodies that we are not starving ourselves.
 If we restrict calories while we are trying to detox from sugar our best attempts will fail.
-I ate tons of healthy food.
+I ate lots of healthy food.
 I cut out all bread/pasta/flour type items as well because they would make the sugar cravings linger.
 Eliminating these foods all at once made my detox much easier.

 I eliminated: